mgmarlow/knavehack/content/index.md

 ## Downtime activities

+In a safe haven, a PC may participate in downtime.
+They could carouse around the safe haven, increasing XP at the cost of coin and the occasional mishap.
+Or, they may simply wish to gamble their savings, train a new career, or create potions with alchemy.

 ### Carousing

 Carousing takes up a whole night and costs a PC d10×50c in villages, d10×100c in towns, d10×200c in cities.
 It also grants the PC XP equal to the amount spent.
-In the morning, succeed at a CON check or roll a mishap.
+In the morning, succeed at a `CON` check or roll a mishap.

 | d20 | mishap                                                    |
 |-----|-----------------------------------------------------------|